IndraTensei/GHunt/README.md

 # 😊 Description

-GHunt (v2) is an offensive Google framework, designed to evolve efficiently.\
+gkia (v2) is an offensive Google framework, designed to evolve efficiently.\
 It's currently focused on OSINT, but any use related with Google is possible.

 Features :